2023 Guangzhou car attack

-On 11 January 2023, the driver of a black BMW X3 deliberately rammed his vehicle into a crowd of pedestrians and motorists on Tianhe Road in Guangzhou, China.
-Five people were killed and 13 others were injured.
-A 22-year-old man was arrested in connection to the attack and subsequently charged with endangering public safety by dangerous means.
+On 11 January 2023, the driver of a black BMW X3 deliberately rammed his vehicle into a crowd of pedestrians and motorists on Tianhe Road in Guangzhou, Guangdong, China.
+The incident resulted in the deaths of six people and injuries to 29 others.
+The perpetrator, identified as 22-year-old Wen Qingyun, was arrested, sentenced to death, and subsequently executed in April 2024 in connection with the attack.

 Background

 The site of the attack, which occurred during evening rush hour, is one of the busiest, densely packed commercial districts in Guangzhou.
-The intersection at Tianhe and Tiyu East Road, where most of the causalities occurred, is known as "the busiest intersection in Guangzhou."
+The intersection at Tianhe and Tiyu East Road, where most of the casualties occurred, is known as "the busiest intersection in Guangzhou."
 The crosswalk connects two shopping plazas together.

 Attack

 At approximately 17:25 on 11 January 2023, the driver turned south from Tianhe Road to Tiyu East Road, running over several pedestrians who were passing through the intersection.
 After driving to Tiyu East Road, he struck a pedestrian at the intersection of Tianhe South Road.
 He then returned to the first attack site and drove into more pedestrians.
 Driving east to Tianhe Road, he hit two delivery drivers and a bicycle rider near the Shipaiqiao Bus Station.
 He then turned into the intersection at Tianhe East Road and Tianhe South 2nd Road, where he struck more pedestrians.
 The driver proceeded to ram into a traffic policeman riding on a motorcycle, who survived.
 The car finally stopped after crashing into a guard rail that separated the motor lane from the bike lane.

-The suspect proceeded to exit the vehicle and throw Renminbi banknotes on the ground.
+Wen proceeded to exit the vehicle and throw Renminbi banknotes on the ground.
 He also attempted to flee the scene, but was subdued by witnesses in the area.
-As the suspect was being arrested, he claimed that his uncle was Huang Kunming, the Communist Party secretary of Guangdong and a member of the Politburo of the Chinese Communist Party.
+As he was being arrested, he claimed that his uncle was Huang Kunming, the Communist Party secretary of Guangdong and a member of the Politburo of the Chinese Communist Party.

-Five people died in the attack, the youngest being a six-year-old girl, and 13 others were injured.
+Six people died in the attack, the youngest being a six-year-old girl, and 29 others were injured.
 The wounded victims were taken to and treated at local hospitals.